 Children’s Zoo (seasonal)

 This small farmyard allows children to pet goats, sheep and donkeys.
-There are also entertaining sloths, squirrel monkeys, porcupines and occasional events to keep the young ones engaged.
+There are also entertaining sloths, prairie dogs, porcupines and occasional events to keep the young ones engaged.

 Congo Gorilla Forest